On the operator norm of a Hermitian random matrix with correlated entries: Proof of for Terms Involving Only 2-Cumulants

-Adding the extra summation label $a_1'$ appears as an unnecessary overestimate, but it simplifies the following steps by breaking the cyclic structure of the graph.
-Next, isolate the~2-cumulant involving~$a_1$ by taking the maximum over the remaining indices~$a_2,a_4,a_5$ for the other factors.
+Adding the extra summation label may $a_1'$ appear as an unnecessary overestimate, but it gives a dedicated start and end point for the summation algorithm by breaking the cyclic structure of the graph.
+Next, isolate the~2-cumulant involving~$a_1$ by taking the maximum over the remaining indices~$a_2,a_5,a_6$ for the other factors.
 Together with $a_1$, we sum over all labels appearing in $\kap{2}(a_1a_2,a_5a_6)$.
-Applying the last bound in Lemma~\ref{red-rule-2-cumu} yields a factor $(\sqrt{N})^4=N^2$ and the estimate
+Note that, by Lemma~\ref{red-rule-2-cumu}, the counting rule (CR) applies to this sum, giving a factor of~$(\sqrt{N})^4=N^2$ and the estimate

 From $a_1$, continue counter-clockwise along the octagon to find the next index to sum over, i.e., $a_3$.
-Identifying and isolating $\kap{2}(a_2a_3,a_6a_7)$, sum over all remaining indices in the factor, i.e., $a_3$, $a_6$ and $a_7$, to obtain a contribution of $(\sqrt{N})^3=N^{3/2}$ and the estimate
+Identifying and isolating $\kap{2}(a_2a_3,a_6a_7)$, sum over all remaining indices in the factor, i.e., $a_3$ and $a_7$.
+Again, Lemma~\ref{red-rule-2-cumu} justifies the use of~\eqref{CR}, giving a contribution of $(\sqrt{N})^2=N$ and the estimate

-Repeating the previous step, continuing along the octagon yields~$a_8$ as the next index.
-Isolating $\kap{2}(a_4a_5,a_8a_1')$ and performing the last two summations yields a factor of ${(\sqrt{N})^2=N}$ and the final estimate
+Repeating the previous step, continuing along the octagon yields~$a_4$ as the next index.
+Isolating $\kap{2}(a_3a_4,a_7a_8)$, we apply Lemma~\ref{red-rule-2-cumu} to perform the summations over $a_4$ and $a_8$ using~\eqref{CR}.
+This yields a factor of ${(\sqrt{N})^2=N}$ and

-which can be bounded by a constant as claimed in~\eqref{2-cumu-term}.
-Note that the pairing in Fig. 1 gives a subleading contribution to~\eqref{cumu-expansion}. \end{example}
+Lastly, the summation over $a_{1'}$ in $|\kap{2}(a_4a_5,a_8a_1')|$ remains.
+By applying the counting rule again, we obtain a final bound of order $N^{-1/2}$, which can be estimated by a constant as claimed in Lemma~\ref{2-cumu-lemma}.
+In particular, the pairing in Fig. 1 gives a subleading contribution to~\eqref{cumu-expansion}.
+Note that introducing an additional index in the first step is affordable, as are any overestimates from using~\eqref{CR} over the explicit estimates in Lemma~\ref{red-rule-2-cumu}.
+The cruder bounds allow to carry out every step but the initial one following the same pattern, which reduces the final bound to a counting argument. \end{example}

+As this recursive summation procedure relies on Lemma~\ref{red-rule-2-cumu}, it cannot be applied directly if summation over internal indices are present.
+To prepare for the general case, we extend Lemma~\ref{red-rule-2-cumu} to more general objects.